pipermerriam/ethereum-stack-depth-lib/README.md

 function call, and the targeted function will fail due to exceeding the maximum stack depth (1024)

-Credit goes to REDACTED REDACTED REDACTED for teaching me about this attack vector.
+Credit goes to Martin Holst Swende [@mhswende](https://twitter.com/mhswende) for teaching me about this attack vector.